lukasz-lesiuk/threads-exercises/README.md

 ## Exercise 3 (Using join() method):
 * Use join() method in such way that println() method to be run after calculating fibonnaci series (check FibonacciGeneratorThread class)

+## Exercise 4 (Using synchronized keyword):
+* First, run the main method without any changes and check what is going on.
+* Try to fix it.

+## HOMEWORK - Exercise 5 (Producer and Consumer pattern)
+* Try to implement Producer Consumer pattern with given template